Home / Guides / How to Replace Toner

 Compatible / Remanufactured

-Third-party new-builds or professionally refilled OEM shells, typically 30–60% cheaper.
+Third-party new-builds or professionally remanufactured OEM shells, often available at a meaningfully lower cost than OEM.
 Quality varies enormously by supplier — a reputable source with a guarantee is fine for everyday office printing; a bargain-bin cartridge is how leaks and "not recognized" errors happen.

 The honest rule: compatibles from a supplier who stands behind them are a legitimate way to cut print costs.
 Compatibles chosen purely on lowest price are a legitimate way to spend an afternoon cleaning toner out of a printer.